ganeles/JmeterSmartScenario/README.md

 In general, you can keep several **User Defined Variables** with different parameters and turn them on and off as needed.
 The main thing is that only one is turned on at a time.
-I have different UDVs even refer to different **profile.txt** files: last year’s profile, this year’s profile, a profile describing the workload of the payday....
+I have different UDVs even refer to different **profile.txt** files: last year’s profile, this year’s profile, a profile describing the workload of the Black Friday....

 # What about distributed tests?
 Jmeter is designed in such a way that when a distributed test is launched, the same JMX file is launched on all jmeter-servers.